 Totally relaxed photography…

-How to get the most out of your portrait session…
+How to get the most out of your wedding day portrait session.

-1. Stop giving a shit.
-Harsh but true.
+1 – Stop giving a shit!
+It sounds harsh but its true.
 Please stop worrying about how you look on camera.
 When you look back at these images in your old age you’ll see laughter and happiness and true enjoyment.
 And youth.
 You wont care about that little double chin or that your arms weren’t as thin as you would have liked.
-You honestly wont.
+You honestly won’t.

-3. Have an engagement session.
+2 – Have a pre wedding shoot.
 This isn’t some kind of up-sell I promise.
-My diary is very busy, and I like getting in my PJ’s by 5 p.m. if at all possible so I don’t go out of my way to encourage couples to book an engagement shoot for the sake of it.
 But they can be very beneficial to couples who are worried about their camera shyness potentially ruining their wedding portraits.
-Engagement shoots normally take around 1 hour – much longer than your portraits on your wedding day.
+Pre wedding shoots normally take around 1 hour – much longer than your portraits on your wedding day.
 They are a great way to have a little trial run, it’s an opportunity to see that’s it’s probably not as scary as you’re imagining.
+They also give you some stunning portraits to compliment your wedding day.
+Some couples choose to use them for their save the dates, or even a signing from on their wedding day.
 For more information on engagement shoots check out this blog all about them.

-Finally…..trust.
+3 – Finally…..trust.
 Trust that your photographer (and hopefully that’s me) wants the best for you.
-Wants to make you look and feel you best.
-Wants to give you images that you’ll LOVE and TREASURE for the rest of your life.
+I wants to make you look and feel you best.
+I wants to give you images that you’ll love and treasure for the rest of your life.
 If you want to discuss your wedding portraits or speak about an engagement shoot please feel free to get in touch